inickel/webpack.js.org/content/concepts/module-resolution.md

 If the path points to a folder, then the following steps are taken to find the right file with the right extension:

 * If the folder contains a `package.json` file, then fields specified in [`resolve.mainFields`](/configuration/resolve/#resolve-mainfields) configuration option are looked up in order, and the first such field in `package.json` determines the file path.
 * If there is no `package.json` or if the main fields do not return a valid path, file names specified in the [`resolve.mainFiles`](/configuration/resolve/#resolve-mainfiles) configuration option are looked for in order, to see if a matching filename exists in the imported/required directory .
 * The file extension is then resolved in a similar way using the `resolve.extensions` option.

 webpack provides reasonable [defaults](/configuration/resolve) for these options depending on your build target.

+## 解析加载器器

-## Resolving Loaders
+Resolving Loaders

 This follows the same rules as those specified for file resolution.
 But the [`resolveLoader`](/configuration/resolve/#resolveloader) configuration option can be used to have separate resolution rules for loaders.

-## Caching
+## 缓存

 Every filesystem access is cached, so that multiple parallel or serial requests to the same file occur faster.
 In [watch mode](/configuration/watch/#watch), only modified files are evicted from the cache.
 If watch mode is off, then the cache gets purged before every compilation.